andrewpmartinez/ziti-git/README.md

 > zg ts
 ```

-Here is a list of some of the aliases:
+Here is a list of some aliases:

 ```
   e  = exec